Basalel5Mill/Product_post_automation_n8n/README.md

    ```
 3. **Trigger** the workflow; the post will publish automatically.

-For custom front‑end hooks or authentication layers, wrap the POST call in your favorite framework (React, Vue, or plain JS).
+For custom front‑end hooks or authentication layers, wrap the POST call in your favorite framework (React, Vue, or plain JS)...

 ---